Requirements for Obtaining a Marriage License in Columbus County

 · Currently, a fee of $60 CASH is required for a marriage license.
 Only cash is accepted.
 The license is good immediately upon issuance and is valid for 60 days.

-· Applicants (bride and groom) must show their identification and sign the marriage license at the Columbus County Register of Deeds office.
+· Applicants must show their identification and sign the marriage license at the Columbus County Register of Deeds office.
 Marriage licenses are issued between 8:30 am and 4:30 pm, Monday through Friday, excluding County-observed holidays.
 Couples applying between 12:00 and 2:00 p.m. should expect up to an hour's wait.
 The Register of Deeds is located at 125 Washington St. Suite B, Whiteville, NC 28472.
 Call (910) 640-6625 if you need more information.

-· Divorced applicants (bride and groom) must provide the month and year of their last divorce.
+· Divorced applicants must provide the month and year of their last divorce.
 If the divorce was finalized within 30 days of applying for the marriage license, the applicant must provide an original or certified copy of the divorce decree.
 There is no waiting period between the divorce and applying for the new license.
 The Columbus County Register of Deeds does not handle divorces.

 More Information About Getting Married in North Carolina

 Persons do NOT need to be residents of North Carolina to marry in Columbus County or North Carolina.